 Full-time enrollment is required of all students receiving assistantships or fellowships and for international students on visas.
-Full-time students must be enrolled for at least 12 credit hours on a letter grade or pass-fail basis.
+Full-time students must be enrolled for at least 12 credit hours (preferably 21 credit hours for fall/spring, 16 credit hours for summer) on a letter grade (coursework) or pass-fail basis (thesis hours, GTA & GRA course registration).
 The advisor and school chair may approve the substitution of one course (up to three hours) on an audit basis for fall and spring semesters, and two courses (up to six hours) on an audit basis for summer semesters only for special circumstances.
 Full-time students working exclusively on thesis research should be registered for 18 or more hours of 7000 or 9000 (master's or doctoral thesis) in fall and spring semesters, and for up to 16 hours during summer semesters.
 If you do not register properly, the Bursar's office will automatically bill you for your tuition and you will not receive a salary or stipend check until the registration problem is corrected.
 There is a very limited window of time to correct registration errors at the beginning of each semester.